adalessa/laravel.nvim/README.md

 One of the ways to run your laravel environment is locally using `artisan serve`.
 For this type of user laravel now ships with a command in composer called `dev` If you are one of this users you can start the server directly from neovim.
+Maybe you would like the new Hub down below.

+## Hub
+Hub is my solution to run different commands easily. using `Laravel.commands.run("hub")` will open the new ui and will default with common commands to run in the predefined environment.
+If you want to customize them you can use the `Laravel.commands.run("env:configure:open")` There you will see configuration for all you defined projects and you can edit the commands as you need. in th future can be improved the ui but as right now is a good use case since you are not expected to edit every time.

 ## Lualine Integration